Community Solar FAQ

 CEF recommends that any subscribers who are on Xcel’s averaged monthly payment plan end their usage of AMP during the first year they are a community solar subscriber to better match their energy payments and their subscription savings.
 It currently looks like it would be safe to re-enroll in the AMP plan for years 2-25 of the community solar garden subscription once the average monthly payment to Xcel has dropped substantially after accounting for the bill credits in year 1.

-+ What are the options for subscribing, what do they cost, and what will we save?
++ What is the option for subscribing, what does it cost, and what will we save?

 + What if I move?
 What happens to my subscription?

 One of the benefits of community solar is that you don’t lose your value if you move.
-If the location you move to is still eligible (served by Xcel and in the same or a neighboring county as your solar garden), you can take your subscription with you and apply it to your electric bill at the new address (it will require a resize).
+If the location you move to is still eligible (served by Xcel), you can take your subscription with you and apply it to your electric bill at the new address (it will require a resize).
 If you leave the area and are no longer eligible, you can transfer your subscription to someone else or the co-op can do it for you.

 + How is this benefiting the community?